opencord/docs/prereqs/k8s-multi-node.md

     * Run Ubuntu 16.04 server
     * Able to communicate together (ping one each other)
     * Have the same user *cord* configured, that you can use to remotely access them from the operator machine
-    * The user *cord* is sudoer on each machine, and it doesn't need a password to get sudoer privileges
+    * The user *cord* is sudoer on each machine, and it doesn't need a password to get sudoer privileges (see to authorize a password-less access from the development/management machine in the sections below)

 ## Download the Kubespray Installation Scripts